-In the eternal rush to get out the door each morning, making a relatively healthy breakfast that tides everyone over until lunchtime often proves elusive.
-We feel your pain—and your hunger pangs.
-Enter the breakfast burrito.
+Breakfast burritos.
+Perfect when you’re caught in the eternal rush to get out the door each morning, because having a relatively healthy breakfast that tides everyone over until lunchtime makes everything better.
 Loaded with potatoes, bacon, scrambled eggs, salsa, and cheese, it’s pretty darn close to perfect.
 The best part?
-It can be made ahead and frozen so all you have to do in the morning is reheat and go.
+It can be made ahead and stashed in the freezer so all you have to do in the morning is reheat and go.
 [Editor’s Note: For more make-ahead, freezer-friendly brilliance, invest in the author’s Fast To The Table Freezer Cookbook, which we lauded as one of the best cookbooks of the month.]
-And you get to customize your breakfast burritos as you wish, adding more bacon or substituting chorizo or swapping in a different kind of cheese or stirring in some sauteed onions or using a few dashes hot sauce in place of the salsa or, well, you get the idea.–Renee Schettler Rossi
+There’s no need to follow the recipe exactly.
+You can freestyle your breakfast burrito as you wish, adding more bacon or substituting chorizo or swapping in a different kind of cheese or stirring in some sautéed onions or using a few dashes hot sauce in place of the salsa or, well, you get the idea.–Renee Schettler Rossi

 - 6 bacon slices

 - 1/2 teaspoon salt, plus more to taste

 - 1/3 cup salsa or enchilada sauce, or more to taste

 - 1 1/2 cups shredded sharp Cheddar cheese